TizenTeam/tau/HACKING.md

 Installing Google Chrome
 ------------------------

-The main browser used for developing web-ui-fw is Google Chrome.
+The main browser used for developing tizen-web-ui-fw is Google Chrome.
 This is also used to produce the coverage reports (see below).
 So it's recommended that you install it if you intend to do any work on the project.